 Breakdowns in tactical alignment are highly problematic because they don’t simply cause headaches for marketers and salespeople.
 More significantly, these breakdowns create a disjointed buying experience for customers — slowing deals and lowering conversion rates.
 Today’s digitally empowered B2B buyer interacts with both marketing and sales throughout the purchase journey.
 So in order to succeed, sales and marketing must be tightly coordinated to provide a helpful purchase experience.

-Imagine the benefits of improved alignment.
+Imagine the benefits of improved synergy.

 One symptom of misalignment is dysfunction related to lead follow-up.
 Sales communicates that marketing-generated leads aren’t qualified, so lead follow-up is slow or even nonexistent.
 Sales then prioritizes their own prospecting efforts, so lead conversion rates are poor.

 This symptom is the result of stopping at surface-level alignment and infrequent communication.
 It is typical for organizations to align at a strategic level around targeted industries, job titles, product focus, timing, and budget.
-Both groups strategically align at the beginning of the planning process but then have infrequent interaction thereafter.
+Both groups strategically align at the beginning of the planning process but have infrequent interaction thereafter.

 Prescription: Deeper collaboration during planning and execution.